Curriculum Overview

 Maths

-In Key stage 3 we follow the Mymaths scheme including digital elements that are completed interactively online.
+In KS3 we follow the Mymaths scheme including digital elements that are completed interactively online.
 All maths teaching is supplemented with a range of practical activities to reinforce learning.

 The areas of maths covered within this scheme include number, geometry, algebra, statistics, ratio and functional maths.
 Children are regularly taught problem-solving skills and given the opportunities to apply these to real-life contexts.
 In addition to daily math lessons, we deliver individual intervention tasks involving number, sequences, place value, times tables, mental maths, using four operations (+, -, /, x) to fill in any learning gaps our students may have.